 To sum up the criticism: Joe Dispenza sells products and courses.
 Expensive ones.
 That makes him a potentially highly biased source.

-The science in Breaking the Habit of Being Yourself is spotty (at best).
 The benefits of meditations are well known, but the claims here seem to be overblown -also check this beautiful piece on the matter by David Gorski, PhD-.

 I also need to raise a red flag here.